buffal0chip/Chipcraft/README.md

 # Custom Weapons and Tools
 Add texture:

-  Follow this file path to the item folder.
+  -Follow this file path to the item folder.

     assets/minecraft/textures/item

 Add model: